ncl7/MiniProject2_Statistics/README.md

 ## Definitions

 Definitions related to this assignment can be found [here](https://github.com/Shannon-NJIT/MiniProject1).
+See terms 10-25 in the Contents table.